 • Freeze protection for footings R10 extending 2’ from building face.

-An alternative to these values may use energy modelling to achieve the same energy consumption or build to an EnerGuide Rating System value of 82.
+An alternative to these values may use energy modelling to achieve the same energy consumption or build to an EnerGuide Rating System.

 Blower Door Test